gavriguy/react-indie/README.md

-**propsConfig:** and object with keys that mach the Component`s props. the value of each key is an array with 2 arguments the first is the prop's default value and the second is the prop's loaded value.
-The loaded value can be of type promise. and can run ajax server requests.
+**propsConfig:** and object with keys that mach the Component`s props. the value of each key is an array with 2 arguments the first is the prop's default initial value and the second is the prop's loaded value.
+The loaded value can be of type promise, and can run ajax server requests.

 check out [the example code](https://github.com/gavriguy/react-indie/tree/master/example)